 THE CANBY ROBINSON SCHOLARSHIPS.
 Canby Robinson Scholarships provide full tuition and, with satisfactory progress at Vanderbilt, continue for four years.
-The scholarships are awarded on the basis of academic achievement and financial need.
+The scholarships are awarded on the basis of demonstrated leadership and scholarship activities.
 Scholarship recipients are recommended by the Dean and the chairman of the Admissions Committee and chosen by a committee from the Canby Robinson Society.
 These scholarships were established in 1986 by the Canby Robinson Society.